dufferzafar/Python-Scripts/Last.fm Plays/Readme.md

-# Last.fm Scripts
+# Last.fm Plays

-Scripts that make use of the last.fm API
+Scripts that make use of the last.fm API.

 ## List of scripts